redox-os/redox/README.md

 ### Be gentle

 Don't just write as much code as you can as quick as possible.
 Take your time and be careful.

+### Commits

+Use descriptive commits.
+One way to force yourself to do that is to not pass the `-m` flag, which will make your editor pop up, so that you can conviniently write long commit messages.